ibm-cloud-docs/Cloudant/offerings/connecting.md

 :  The legacy credentials password that is required for applications to access the service instance.
 This field displays only if the `Use both legacy credentials and IAM` option is chosen.

 `host`
-:  The host name that is used by applications to locate the service instance.
+:  The hostname that is used by applications to locate the service instance.
 This field displays only if the `Use both legacy credentials and IAM` option is chosen.

 `port`
 :  The HTTPS port number for accessing the service instance on the host.
 It's 443 as only HTTPS access is allowed by {{site.data.keyword.cloudant_short_notm}}.
 This field displays only if the `Use both legacy credentials and IAM` option is chosen.